The Clark, Lincoln and White Pine Counties

 In December 2012, federal officials signed a Record of Decision authorizing the Southern Nevada Water Authority (SNWA), the not-for-profit regional agency that supplies water to Las Vegas and surrounding communities, to construct facilities associated with the Clark, Lincoln and White Pine Counties Groundwater Development Project.

 After nearly a decade of environmental analyses, the Bureau of Land Management (BLM) gave the green light to a project that could bring more than 80,000 acre-feet of water to Southern Nevada.
-An acre-foot of water, stretched through conservation and reuse, can supply more than 3.5 Southern Nevada households.
+An acre-foot of water, stretched through conservation and reuse, can supply 3.4 Southern Nevada single-family homes for one year.
 This decision shortly follows a finding by the U.S. Fish & Wildlife Service that the project would not jeopardize federally endangered or threatened species in the area associated with the project.

 “This is a huge milestone for Southern Nevada,” said SNWA General Manager Patricia Mulroy.
 “The ability to draw upon a portion of our own state’s renewable groundwater supplies reduces our dependence on the drought-prone Colorado River and provides a critical safety net for the two million people who call Southern Nevada home.”